ESO crafting guide - learn about all the crafting professions!

 Enchanting has some unique mechanics that you have to understand if you want to get good at it.
 There are three kinds of runestones: Potency Runes, Essence Runes and Aspect Runes.
 Potency Runes are responsible for the strength of an effect.
 They are divided into 16 tiers and they can be additive or subtractive.
 The Essence Runes determine the kind of effect that the glyph will bring.
 They decide whether a glyph will be suitable for weapons, armor or jewelry.
 There are additive and subtractive Essence Runes.
 At last, Aspect Runes are responsible for the quality of the crafted glyphs.
 The important thing is to remember that if you don’t have the max level gear, you shouldn’t enchant it with legendary glyphs.
 The Kuta runes are too valuable and it’s simply not worth it to use them on weak items.

 It’s the newest crafting profession in ESO, since it was introduced in May 2018.
 It allows for creating necklaces and rings.

 Here are the skills you should max out first.
 As usual, Keen Eye will increase your gathering gains.
 Jewelry Extraction increases the chances of getting Style/Trait Gems.
 Lapidary Research makes research faster.
 Platings Expertise makes it easier to succeed while upgrading jewelry and Engraver unlocks more advanced materials.

 If you want to become a cook or a brewer, provisioning is the profession for you.
-It lets you craft consumables that will temporary increase your statistics related to health, magicka and stamina.
+It lets you craft consumables that will temporarily increase your statistics related to health, magicka, and stamina.

 This skill line has a one very important skill for every character that wants to level up as fast as possible.
 Connoisseur increases the duration of every drink you consume, which is extra important since the Psijic Ambrosia is a drink that gives 50% extra experience gains.
 It’s very expensive, so getting the extra duration out of it would be recommended.